Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Raleigh Hotels on Booking

-There are also parks, gardens, and greenways galore, and places like William B. Umstead State Park and Falls Lake State Recreation Area are nearby.
+Some of the best museums in North Carolina are located here, including the North Carolina Museum of Natural Sciences and North Carolina Museum of History.
+There are also parks, gardens, and greenways galore.
+And William B. Umstead State Park and Falls Lake State Recreation Area are nearby.

 Lastly, Raleigh has become a booming North Carolina foodie hotspot, so be sure to try out local restaurants and breweries!